|

 much modern oriental medicine, including acupuncture and what

-has come to be called "energy medicine" or "vibrational medicine," as
+has come to be called "energy medicine" or "vibrational medicine," as described for example in the excellent 1995 book, "Vibrational Medicine,"

 by Richard Gerber, MD.
 Although many USA MDs continue to deny the reality